-So, what is the best way to display PDFs on website?
+So, what is the best way to display PDFs on my website?

 My best advice in here is to have both.
-The user will always have the option to download the PDF version, but on the other hand will also have an access to the “normal” HTML file.
+The user will always have the option to download the PDF version, but on the other hand, will also have access to the “normal” HTML file.

 Let’s take Moz beginners guide as an example.